-- War Machine, typically in the form of a Gatling gun on one shoulder and a missile launcher on the other, as in the page image above.
+- War Machine, typically in the form of a Gatling gun on one shoulder and a missile launcher on the other.

 - Logically, Iron Man as well, though Tony prefers the hand blasters, and his are usually far less pronounced.

 - In Dale Brown books, CID units can mount various weapons on a backpack that goes over the shoulder, such as Grenade Launchers or 20mm autocannon.
 Tin Men starting from Warrior Class have Lightning Gun electrodes on their shoulders.

 - An extreme version from the Bounty Hunter Wars trilogy in the Star Wars Expanded Universe is D'harhan, an old partner of Boba Fett who has undergone extreme cybernetic augmentation to replace his head with a laser cannon powerful enough to blow holes in small starships.

 - The Mobile Infantry in Starship Troopers wear battlesuits that can mount auto-targeted shotguns, grenade launchers, and even nuclear rocket launchers to enable each soldier to take the place of a pre-armor squad.
 This awesome capability, and the armor that has it, is sadly left out of the movie.

 Live Action TV